 Other settings such as your personalised dictionary also follow you wherever you’re logged in, whereas spell checking does not.
 Other noticeable settings that also don’t span across online include the AutoCorrect capabilities, and email signatures, to name a few.

 It’s a step in the right direction overall, with the above-mentioned exceptions easily added by means of a simple Office update.

 Cross-Platform Integration and Collaboration

 The whole aim of 365 is to be constantly updated with the latest software with the latest features, with the ability to operate with its cloud-based infrastructure from wherever you are.
 The cloud-based services were introduced in Office 2013 but didn’t really have the impact Microsoft desired.
 One key aspect to the lack of success would be the differences in operation across platforms.
-And that’s what Office 2016 has attempted to iron out.
+And that’s what Microsoft Office has attempted to iron out.
 The user experience is almost in sync across all platforms, whether it be on Windows, OS X, or your mobile device.

 No longer is your Office experience limited to either your desktop or your mobile, with different requirements, but, instead, users can have ease of access and seamless editing between devices simply by saving your work to the cloud.
 Users can create documents from their PC or laptop, and pick it up on their phone or tablet for editing and adding information not available across those platforms.
 But if you do require that, the use of OneDrive also makes that possible.